The Needham Question

 Conclusions

-Some of taken issue with Needham's question on the basis that it is far too simplistic.
-How can all the events of China and the west leading to th e divergence be anyway compared?
+Some have taken issue with Needham's question on the basis that it is far too simplistic.
+How can all the events of China and the west leading to the divergence be sensibly compared?
 What is meant by 'development', is it just industrial use of technology?
 In which case China had modern techniques for example in the Jingdezhen potteries long before the Industrial revolution.
 Or is it the reliance in China on empirical studies rather than pure, abstract mathematics as developed in the west?
 Even though the question is in itself somewhat flawed it is interesting to speculate on the key factors.